Autism (ASD) Assessment & Multisensory Learning Support in Sydney

 What is Autism?

 Autism is a pervasive developmental disorder that affects the processing of information particularly around social situations.
 It can affect people’s educational progress in many different ways regardless of how intelligent someone with ASD may be.
-It often comes together with ADHD, dyslexia, epilepsy, and so can be difficult to isolate in diagnosis while frequently being missed for many years.
+It often comes together with ADHD, dyslexia, epilepsy, and so can be difficult to isolate in assessment and diagnosis while frequently being missed for many years.
 The educational system may provide extra help, but because of how varied people with autism present and because of the various other issues they may have, it is often not sufficiently fine-tuned for the individuals concerned.
 This is where targeted educational therapy can make a big difference.

 The Multisensory Approach to Learning